In a Bind Over Home Insurance?

 - Include fire/property insurance clause in your client's offer.

 Many REALTORS® include a clause in an offer noting that the offer is subject to the property and buyer qualifying for insurance coverage.
-You can find a sample fire/property insurance clause to be included in a Contract of Purchase and Sale here.
 You might also suggest your client include a clause extending the completion date if insurance is unavailable due to a nearby wildfire.

 As always, advise your clients to seek legal advice regarding the addition of clauses to the Contract of Purchase and Sale.

 - Be aware of active wildfires in the area.